 Peas scream springtime.
 This pea and wasabi soup takes about 10 minutes from start to finish, and its striking bright green color will remind you of spring even if it’s winter and you’re using frozen veggies.
 Plus the wasabi and buttermilk kick things up a notch.
 Adapted from Radically Simple.

 - Heat olive oil in a large stockpot over medium heat.
-Add shallots and sautée for 3 to 4 minutes, until shallots begin to become translucent.
+Add shallots and sauté for 3 to 4 minutes, until shallots begin to become translucent.

-- Add peas and saute for 1 to 2 minutes, then add chicken stock.
-Adjust heat to high, bring to a boil, and boil for 1 to 2 minutes, until peas are bright green (if using fresh peas; if using frozen peas, you just want them to be heated fully through).
+- Add peas and sauté for 1 to 2 minutes, then add chicken stock.
+Adjust heat to high, bring to a boil, and boil for 1 to 2 minutes, until peas are bright green (if using fresh peas; if using frozen peas, heat fully through).

 - Serve warm or chilled (30 minutes in the fridge should do it!).
-Garnish with wasabi peas and fresh sliced mint leaves.
+Garnish with wasabi peas and mint leaves.